 • Kenny Guiton was named Houston's Wide Receivers coach on April 21, 2017, after a four-month stint as a quality control coach for wide receivers at Texas.

-•His first season in a full-time capacity saw two receivers, Steven Dunbar and Linell Bonner, finish in the top four in receptions in The American.
-Bonner finished third with 73 receptions for 850 yards and four touchdowns while Dunbar was fourth with 66 receptions for 873 yards and three scores en route to honorable mention honors from The American.
+• His first season in a full-time capacity saw two receivers, Steven Dunbar and Linell Bonner, finish in the top four in receptions in The American.
+Bonner finished third with 80 receptions for 889 yards and five touchdowns while Dunbar was fourth with 76 receptions for 1,070 yards and three scores en route to honorable mention honors from The American.

 • The former Ohio State quarterback spent the 2015-16 seasons with Houston as an offensive graduate assistant working with Houston’s receivers.

 • In Guiton’s two seasons working with the Houston receivers as a graduate assistant, the Cougars had a 1,000-yard receiver in both years as Demarcus Ayers (1,222 yards in 2015) and Linell Bonner (1,118 yards in 2016) each accomplished the feat.
 Ayers earned first team honors from The American, while Bonner earned honorable mention during their 1,000-yard receiving seasons.
 Ayers led The American and ranked sixth nationally with 98 catches in 2015, while Bonner was third in the league and fifth nationally with 98 receptions in 2016.